admin-ch/CovidCertificate-Apidoc/README.md

 It is computed using the [Luhn mod N algorithm](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm).
 Please use the alphabet defined above for the computation.

-The transfer app code can be used only for one transfer and expire after 7 days.

 The following are examples of valid transfer codes:

 ```